lfe/lfe.github.io/downloads/user-guide.markdown

 we also provide some information about the REPL in the document you are currently reading :-)

 <a name="1511_starting_the_repl"></a>
 #### 1.5.1.1 Starting the REPL

-If you have LFE installed system-wide, then starting the shell can be done in the ways listed below.

-Using the ```lfe``` command.
-Be sure to change directory to where you have saved (or cloned) the LFE source code.
-Then:

-    $ ./bin/lfe

-You can also start the LFE REPL by passing options directly to ```erl```.
-Again, assuming that you have LFE installed system-wide, from any directory you may do this:

-    $ erl -user lfe_boot

-Also, if you happen to be running an Erlang shell already, you can start the LFE REPL with the following:
-{% highlight erlang %}
-14> lfe_shell:start().
-LFE Shell V5.9.3.1 (abort with ^G)
-<0.33.0>

->
-{% endhighlight %}

 If you *don't* have LFE installed system-wide, you need to tell it (Erlang, really) where the LFE ```.beam``` files are.
 Here are the three ways to start